Hiekki/SimpleSlash/README.md

     import SimpleSlash from '@elenoragroup/simple-slash';

-    // Create the definition for the command const definition = new SimpleSlash('boxes', 'Do things with boxes.')
+    // Create the definition for the command const definition = new SimpleSlash('boxes', 'Do things with boxes.').Subcommand('list', 'List all current boxes.')
-        .Subcommand('add', 'Add a new box.', command => command.StringOption('name', 'What do you want to name this box?')
-        )
-        .Subcommand('remove', 'Remove a box.', command =>
-            command.StringOption('name', 'What box would you like to remove?')
-        )
-        .Subcommand('list', 'List all current boxes.')

     // value of definition
     SimpleSlash {
       name: 'boxes',
       description: 'Do things with boxes.',
       options: [
-        SimpleSlash {
-            name: 'add',
-            description: 'Add a box.',
-            options: [
-                {
-                  name: 'name',
-                  description: 'What do you want to name this box?',
-                  type: 3,
-                  choices: [],
-                  required: false,
-                  autocomplete: false,
-                  min_length: undefined,
-                  max_length: undefined
-                }
-            ],
-            type: 1
-        },
-        SimpleSlash {
-            name: 'remove',
-            description: 'Remove a box.',
-            options: [
-                {
-                  name: 'name',
-                  description: 'What box would you like to remove?',
-                  type: 3,
-                  choices: [],
-                  required: false,
-                  autocomplete: false,
-                  min_length: undefined,
-                  max_length: undefined
-                }
-            ],
-            type: 1
-        },
         SimpleSlash {
             name: 'list',
             description: 'List all current boxes.',